 Without treatment, ankle discoloration and other skin changes can become permanent.
 Your skin may thicken, harden, or become very dark in color.

 When you see Dr. Taghizadeh at San Diego Varicose Vein Treatment Center for evaluation, he reviews your medical history and symptoms and then performs a physical examination.
-He may order vascular imaging, such as a venogram, to provide a clearer picture of the inside of your blood vessels.
-A venogram uses a contrast fluid to improve the visibility of your veins in an X-ray image.
+He may order vascular imaging, lower extremity arterial and venous ultrasound, he may also request a venogram, to provide a clearer picture of the inside of your blood vessels.
+A venogram uses a contrast fluid to improve the visibility of your veins using fluoroscopy.

-Dr. Taghizadeh has extensive experience and a comprehensive understanding of the vascular conditions that cause ankle discoloration.
+Dr. Taghizadeh has extensive experience and a comprehensive understanding of the vascular conditions that cause.
 He tailors your personal treatment plan based on your health history, lifestyle, and other individual factors.

-To address ankle discoloration, Dr. Taghizadeh may recommend:
+To address venous insufficiency and varicose vein, Dr. Taghizadeh may recommend:

 Sometimes, the best option for varicose veins is to surgically remove the vein itself.
-Dr. Taghizadeh has expertise in a minimally invasive, outpatient removal procedure known as microphlebectomy, as well as traditional surgery options.
+Dr. Taghizadeh has expertise in a minimally invasive, outpatient removal procedure known as microphlebectomy

 If you worry about embarrassing ankle discoloration or suffer from painful varicose veins in your legs, don’t hesitate to schedule a consultation with Dr. Taghizadeh.
 Call San Diego Varicose Vein Treatment Center today or make an appointment online.